basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 	```

 	<div class="note"><div class="title">Note on Package Name Change</div>
-	<p>If you are upgrading Riak CS from a version before 1.3.0, a change to the package name can result in an upgrade error.
+	<p>If you are upgrading Riak CS Enterprise Edition from a version before 1.3.0, a change to the package name can result in an upgrade error.
 To address this, uninstall the old Riak CS package before installing the new one:</p>
 	</div>

 	```